Dahdaleh Global Health Graduate Scholar, Faculty of Health

 Graduate Student Scholar

-Nawang is a PhD student in York University’s Health Policy and Equity Program and recently completed her MA in the same program.
+Nawang is a PhD student in York University’s health policy and equity at the School of Health Policy & Management, Faculty of Health.
+She recently completed her MA in the same program.
 Her research interests are in using a critical social science lens to examine tuberculosis in Tibetan refugee settlements in India and in Indigenous communities in Canada.

 Themes | Global Health & Humanitarianism |